Demographics of sexual orientation: 2003

 In an anonymous survey of 1,971 male high school students performed in 2003, 1% self-reported having had a boyfriend and 2% having fallen in love with a man.

 Philippines

 The Young Adult Fertility and Sexuality Survey conducted in 2013 by the University of the Philippines found that 96.2% of youth describe themselves as straight/heterosexual.
 2.1% described themselves as gay or lesbian while 1.7% are bisexual.
 2.4% of men described themselves as gay, while 1.8% of women described themselves as lesbian.

 Poland

 A volunteer-based research of adult Poles showed that different modes of survey produce significant differences in the share of people who admit homosexual attraction.
 In paper-based surveys, 6% of respondents self-reported same-sex attraction, compared to 12% of online respondents.
 There were no other significant differences in other aspects of sexual life, and the two sets of volunteers were similar in age, education, and geographical location.

 Another study showed that 4.9% of Poles identified as LGBT (5.5% for males and 4.3% for females).

+Pakistan

+In a 2013 questionnaire study of 2400 Pakistani males, 62 were exclusively homosexual (2.6%) and 146 were bisexual (6%).